Environmental Health Risks for Seniors

 Here are some simple steps you can take to keep yourself or a loved one safe from the harmful effects of climate change:

-- Stay cool and hydrated: Stay hydrated, wear loose, light-colored clothing, and remain in air-conditioned spaces.
+• Stay hydrated, wear loose, light-colored clothing, and remain in air-conditioned spaces.

-- Prevent bites: Use insect repellents to avoid bites from bugs and ticks.
+• Use insect repellents to avoid bites from bugs and ticks.

-How Nurse Next Door Helps with Keeping Seniors Safe
+How Nurse Next Door Keeps Seniors Safe

-In conclusion, seniors often face multiple environmental health risks, including poor air quality, water contamination, chemical exposure, and the harmful effects of climate change.
-These risks can worsen existing health conditions, but proactive measures such as monitoring air and water quality, reducing chemical exposure, and staying informed can mitigate their impact.
-Services like Nurse Next Door provide personalized care to help seniors manage these risks and ensure their well-being and happiness.
+Seniors often face environmental health risks, such as poor air quality, water contamination, chemical exposure, and climate change.
+These risks can worsen existing health conditions.
+But effective measures such as monitoring air and water quality, reducing chemical exposure, and staying informed can help you maintain health.